curriqulum 24/25

 Full-time study, study period – 2 years, year of admission – 2024

-Fall Spring Fall Spring
+Fall W-in-ter-m Spring Fall W-in-ter-m Spring

 Stream 1.
 “Science, Technology and Engineering (STE)” / 36 ECTS credits